 - Alaska Airlines has been flying to Loreto from Los Angeles LAX for many years.
-They have flights four to five days a week.
+They have flights four to five days a week, depending on the season.

-- American Airlines announced in September 2020 that they plan to start nonstop service to Loreto from both Phoenix and Dallas/Fort Worth.
+- American Airlines 4x weekly (low season) and 6x weekly (high season) nonstop service to Loreto from Phoenix and 1-stop from Dallas/Fort Worth.